Hellsing

 A thirteen-episode anime television series adaptation by Gonzo, directed by Umanosuke Iida and Yasunori Urata, with screenplay by Chiaki J. Konaka, was broadcast on Fuji TV from October 2001 to January 2002.
 A ten-episode original video animation (OVA), titled Hellsing Ultimate, was produced by Geneon.
 It followed the manga storyline more closely than the anime series.
 It was released between February 2006 and December 2012.
 In North America, both the TV series and the OVA were first licensed by Geneon Entertainment and later by Funimation.
+Following the announcement that Funimation would be unified under the Crunchyroll brand, both Hellsing and Hellsing Ultimate were moved to the platform in 2022.

 Plot

 Hellsing is named after and centered around the Royal Order of Protestant Knights originally led by Abraham Van Helsing.
 The mission of Hellsing is to search for and destroy the undead and other supernatural forces of evil that threaten the queen and the country.
 This organization is currently led by Sir Integra Fairbrook Wingates Hellsing, who inherited the leadership of Hellsing as a child after the death of her father.
 She witnessed his death which turned her from a once innocent and shy little girl to a tough and deadly force.
 She is protected by the faithful Hellsing family butler Walter C. Dornez, a deadly foe in his own right, and Alucard, the original and most powerful vampire, who swore loyalty to the Hellsing family after being defeated by Van Helsing one hundred years before the story takes place.
 These formidable guardians are joined early on in the storyline by former police officer Seras Victoria, whom Alucard turned into a vampire.

 As the scale and frequency of incidents involving the undead escalate in England and all around the world, Sir Integra discovers that the remnants of a Nazi group called Millennium still exist and are intent on reviving Nazi Germany by creating a battalion of vampires.
 Millennium, Hellsing, and the Vatican section XIII Iscariot clash in an apocalyptic three-sided war in London, and Millennium reveals its true objective: to destroy the vampire lord Alucard, ending a feud begun during World War II.